Border Terrier Vs Pembroke Welsh Corgi

 Exercise And Activity Needs

 Border Terriers and Pembroke Welsh Corgis are two popular breeds of dogs.
 Both breeds are intelligent and playful, but they have different exercise and activity needs.
-Border Terriers need a lot of exercise.
+Border Terriers need a lot of exercises.
 They love to run and play, and they will often try to chase after small animals.
 As a result, Border Terriers need a lot of room to run and should be taken on long walks or runs every day.

 Pembroke Welsh Corgis, on the other hand, are content with less exercise.
 They enjoy playing games, but they don’t need as much space as Border Terriers.
 Pembroke Welsh Corgis only need to be taken on a moderate walk or run once or twice a day.